speedment/speedment-doc/pages/datastore.md

     .collect(toList());
 ```

-Only `equal`-operators can be optimized using multi-indexes.
+Only `equal`- and `in`-operators can be optimized using multi-indexes.

 ### Obtaining Statistics
 You can obtain statistics on how tables, columns and memory segments are used by invoking the DataStoreComponent::getStatistics method.
 Here is an example of how to print out DataStore statistics.